Cirdans-Home/kinsol-psblas/README.md

 * SUNLinsol
 modules that use the functionalities offered by the PSBLAS and MLD2P4 libraries.

-The main objective of this code is enabling in the KINSOL Newton-Krylov solver for the usage of the Krylov solvers and the multilevel preconditioners included in the PSBLAS/MLD2P4 library.
+The main objective of this code is enabling the KINSOL Newton-Krylov solver for the usage of the Krylov solvers and the multilevel preconditioners included in the PSBLAS/MLD2P4 library.